Qeedji/gekkota-os/SDK-G4/API/README.md

 **messaging.smtp:**
 The SMTP API provides a set of interfaces to manage messaging via the SMTP protocol.

+**network.networkRequest:**
+The NetworkRequest API allows to download URL and to retrieve information about remote resources (exist, etag, size).

 **network.udpSocket:**
 The UDP Socket API provides some methods to send UDP datagrams to unicast or multicast addresses.
 It is possible to join and leave a multicast group.